mdbloice/pythoncourse/README.md

 pip install ipython jupyter numpy pandas scikit-learn xgboost matplotlib biopython scipy pillow opencv-python seaborn graphviz
 ```

+*Note*: you may need to install the Graphviz binaries in addition to the Python version.

 Once you have installed Jupyter, you can run the following to start a local Jupyter server which will open in the default browser:

 ```sh